d3Ex22/vscode_explorer-focus-hide/README.md

 ## License

-This project is licensed under the AGPL-3.0 License.
+This project is licensed under the MIT License.

 ### Original License (Fooxly/workspace)